microsoft/computervision-recipes/contrib/html_demo/UICode/readme.md

 ### Usage

 The files in this repository are made up of the user interface components with functioning back-end.
 User Interface "Use My Model" tab allows you to upload multiple image files, test images with your DNN model's API and visualize the output of the model.
-"See Example" tab allows you to visualize the output of of three machine learning model scenarios (image classification, object detection, and image similarity) on a set of example images.
+"See Example" tab allows you to visualize the output of three machine learning model scenarios (image classification, object detection, and image similarity) on a set of example images.

 To run a webpage, please follow the guidelines on [html_demo/readme.md](../readme.md) for a necessary set up.
 You have to execute the notebooks in JupyterCode in your conda environment [JupyterCode/readme.md](../JupyterCode/readme.md) and deploy the models to be able to visualize different machine learning models on "See Example" tab of the webpage.